priyankaMD/LearningBlogs/partofspeech.md

 ## 5) Adverb : <br />
   - Adverbs are just like adjectives, but adverbs never modify nouns and pronouns.
 They modify the verb action.<br />
-  - Most commonly they give the answer to these questions: where, when, why and how something happened.<br />
+  - Most commonly they answer these questions: where, when, why and how something happened.<br />
   For example, <br />
     She passed the exam easily.<br />